Women from Hackney’s History Vol ll

 Women from Hackney’s History Vol I

-in collaboration with Hackney History A reprint of the book is now shipping.
-To celebrate International Women’s Day 2021 (8th March), The Hackney Society and Hackney History launched a new publication containing 113 brief illustrated biographies of women from Hackney’s history who lived or worked, were born or buried in today’s borough.
-Drawn from widely differing […]
+Women of Abney To celebrate International Women’s Day 2021 (8th March), The Hackney Society and Hackney History launched a new publication containing 113 brief illustrated biographies of women from Hackney’s history who lived or worked, were born or buried in today’s borough.
+Drawn from widely differing backgrounds, none of these women is still with us but […]

 Hackney: portrait of a community 1967 – 2017